gerzonc/MobileDevCourse/README.md

-# Homework 4 - Consume a RestAPI
+# Homework 4 - Consume an API

 ## Description:
 - Use the API of your finale project, making a request to that and displaying the data on the screen.